Skip to content

 • Locations where visual consistency and historic character are important

-Their continued presence reflects both practical durability and design acceptance by local authorities.
+Their continued presence reflects both practical durability and long-term design acceptance by local authorities.

 Wornum Street Lights as Heritage Objects